Wall Street Analyst Upgrade Dominion Energy Inc [D]. What else is Wall St. saying

-Dominion Energy Inc [NYSE: D] price plunged by -0.16 percent to reach at -$0.08.
+Dominion Energy Inc [NYSE: D] loss -1.49% on the last trading session, reaching $48.28 price per share at the time.
 The company report on December 7, 2023 at 10:42 AM that Dominion Energy expands battery storage fleet in Virginia.

 Largest storage facility in the company’s fleet is now operating in Chesterfield County.